wing5wong/artisan-whs-static/source/_announcements/2021-01-07_term-1-starting-dates-for-2021.md

 #### Tuesday 2 February 2021

 **ALL year levels starting at 8.45am.**
+Year 9 and Year 13 go to form rooms;
-Please go to your House venues which are:
+Year 10, 11, 12 go to House venues which are:
 Awa - Te Wehi Gymnasium
 Maunga - Te Mana Gymnasium
 Moana - Te Ihi Gymnasium